 I look forward to bringing these subjects alive for our students and watching them successfully tackle the challenging curricula.
 We have an accelerated program that moves at a very fast pace and requires dedication and time.
 I know that these subjects can be challenging for many students and that there will be bumps in the road.
 You will be amazed to see how much your children will grow once the concepts start clicking for them.
-I am looking forward to getting to know your children and bringing out their inner Albert Einstein.
+I know that these subjects can be challenging for many students and that there will be bumps in the road but, I look forward to bringing these subjects alive for our students and watching them successfully tackle the challenging curricula.
+You will be amazed to see how much your children will grow once the concepts start clicking for them.
+I am looking forward to getting to know your children as we delve into these two amazing fields of study.

 Math Topics

 OLPH incorporates an advanced math curriculum.
 In six grade, students cover all of the sixth-grade and half of the seventh-grade standards.
-They use the Big Ideas Math Advanced I textbook (which students have access to online as well as the hard copy).
+They use the enVision 6 textbook (which students have access to online as well as the hard copy).
 Although the material moves quickly, I incorporate activities throughout the units like pennants, hands-on exercises and digital practice.

 Topics include the following: